Doctoral Studies

 31st January for the coming Spring Term

-New external doctoral candidates must apply online.
-Doctoral candidates who have studied at the University of Lucerne before should use the doctorate re-registration form.
+New external doctoral candidates apply online.
+Doctoral candidates who have studied at the University of Lucerne before use the doctorate re-registration form.

 Before starting your admission request via the UniPortal, carefully study everything needed (including which documents you need to upload in PDF or JPG format) for finalizing your admission request by following this link.